12 Father’s Day marketing examples to inspire your next campaign

 It’s easy for the reader to digest quickly, see what might appeal to the father figure in their life, and get to the CTA button at the bottom.

-10. Natural Pigments rescues the procrastinators (via SMS)
+9. Natural Pigments rescues the procrastinators via SMS

 Source: Klaviyo Showcase/Natural Pigments

-Natural Pigments keeps it short and sweet, alerting subscribers to a gift guide.
-They also suggest a gift card—something that there’s still ample time to deliver, if sent electronically.
+Natural Pigments keeps it short and sweet, here, alerting subscribers to their gift guide.
+They also suggest a gift card—an instant gift when it’s sent electronically.

 Source: Really Good Emails/Cometeer

 People who love coffee really love coffee.
-The folks at Cometeer definitely know this, and know how to make their audience feel seen and satisfied.
-This email holds my attention all the way to the second CTA button at the bottom and makes me want to see more.
+The folks at Cometeer definitely know this, and they also know how to make their audience feel seen and satisfied.
+This email holds the reader’s attention all the way to the second CTA button at the bottom and makes them want to see more.

 Subject line: Celebrate Dad with a free Berti knife